MaryamMansour/first_step/README.md

 - **Framework:** Flutter - Cross-platform compatibility for both mobile and web applications.
 - **Programming Language:** Dart
 - **Dependency Injection:**  Manages dependencies for organized, scalable code.
-- **Push Notifications:** [Firebase Cloud Messaging (FCM)](https://firebase.google.com/docs/cloud-messaging) - Provides real-time notifications to keep users engaged.
+- **Push Notifications:** FCM: Provides real-time notifications to keep users engaged.
 - **Pagination:** Enhances data loading performance by dynamically displaying content as needed, reducing load times by up to 50%.
--

 The following key packages are used in the project, along with their primary usage:

-  - flutter_bloc:  # State management using the BLoC pattern.
+  - flutter_bloc:  State management using the BLoC pattern.
-  - get_it:  # Dependency injection framework for managing service instances.
+  - get_it:   Dependency injection framework for managing service instances.
-  - flutter_secure_storage:  # Secure storage for sensitive data like authentication tokens.
+  - flutter_secure_storage:   Secure storage for sensitive data like authentication tokens.
-  - dio:  # Powerful HTTP client for network requests.
+  - dio:   Powerful HTTP client for network requests.
-  - retrofit:  # API client for making RESTful calls.
+  - retrofit:   API client for making RESTful calls.
-  - json_serializable:  # JSON serialization utilities for converting Dart objects.
+  - json_serializable:   JSON serialization utilities for converting Dart objects.
-  - shared_preferences:  # Local storage for saving user preferences.
+  - shared_preferences:   Local storage for saving user preferences.

 ### Backend (API Integration)